 Instead of caging people who destroy their habitats or kill entire species for lucrative gain, we imprison animals we wish to protect.
-We finance this protection through visiting the zoos, as an ethical justification of the entertainment.
+We finance this protection by visiting the zoos, as an ethical justification for the entertainment.
 All of that, in the era when National Geographic already filmed it, and Google is the best friend of our education on exotic beasts.

 Zoos nowadays are still a controversial concept to me.
 I prefer seeing animals in the wilderness.
 Having them on display that jumps us over from Antarctica to Africa in just a few steps is a monument to our laziness and superiority.